Our professional development tools have been designed to support you at any stage of your career.

 Use our online CPD form in your MyCIEHF membership account to record your CPD at any time.
 You'll find a drop-down list of activities to choose from, and you simply need to add a description of what you did, reflect on what you learnt and comment on how it improved you professionally, either by adding to your set of competencies or increasing your level of proficiency.
 You could record all your activities but you must describe a minimum of 5 of those in more detail.

-Tip: Aim for around 400-600 words for your detailed descriptions.
+Tip: Aim to make your descriptions clear but concise.
 Avoid acronyms and jargon, and make sure you spell-check it.

 A large part of professional development is about planning ahead and building on your previous year's activities.
 You must record a minimum of 3 varied activities that demonstrate that you've thought about filling gaps in your competency or raising your level of proficiency.